preranakhanal/Preranakhanal/README.md

 <h1 align="center">Hi 👋, I'm Prerana Khanal</h1>
 <img src="githubimage.png" alt="banner" width="100%" />

--🎓 A Cybersecurity student passionate about **building a safer digital world.**
+- 🎓 A Cybersecurity student passionate about **building a safer digital world**

--💻 A growing Frontend Developer who loves turning ideas into **responsive, accessible, and user-friendly interfaces.**

 - 💬 Ask me about **Frontend development or how to get started in cybersecurity**

+- 💻 A growing Frontend Developer who loves turning ideas into **responsive, accessible, and user-friendly interfaces.**

 - 🧠 Fun fact: **I enjoy breaking down complex problems and simplifying them in code**